duttaanirban/Nexa/README.md

 ## Current Limitations

-- Activity history are held in memory and reset when the backend restarts.
 - Alert configuration data is currently managed in frontend state and local data modules.
 - No automated test suite is currently configured.